PyGenie-Scans/SansScripts/doc/source/tutorial.rst

 Thickness=1.0
 Measuring Sample Name_SANS for 600 frames

-The `measure` command is the primary entry point for all types of SANS measurement.
+The :py:meth:`ScanningInstrument.measure` command is the primary entry point for all types of SANS measurement.
 We can pass it a sample changer position if we wish to measure at a specific location.

 >>> measure("Sample Name", "AT", uamps=5)
 Moving to sample changer position AT